ctactuk/icapital_web_scraper/README.md

 ## Output

-The scraper outputs job listings in JSON format with the following structure:
+The scraper outputs job listings in JSON format with the following structure inside folder output in json file:

 ```json
 [